JoSchae/nestjs-server/setup/setup-instructions.md

 };
 ```

 In a production-environment, this is a secret, that should be set by environment variables or a workflow (I'm using Github workflows for example.
-More regarding those in a later part of this tutorial).
+More regarding those later in this tutorial).

 Also, now is a perfect time to create util functions.
-We need a recouring way to extract the JWT from request header: **utils/request.util.ts**
+We need a recurring way to extract the JWT from request header: **utils/request.util.ts**

 ```typescript
 import { Request } from 'express';